 The Government has published updated legislation, The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations under Section 13 of the Animal Welfare Act 2006.

-The regulations come into effect on 1st October 2018 and will replace the licensing and registration currently in place under the following legislation:
+The regulations came into effect on 1st October 2018 and replaced the licensing and registration schemes previously in place under the following legislation:

 - Pet Animals Act 1951

 - Animal Boarding Establishments Act 1963